PanDAWMS/panda-docs/docs/source/client/pflow.rst

 Workflow descriptions can be error-prone.
 It is better to check workflow descriptions before submitting them.
 ``pflow`` has the ``--check`` option to verify the workflow description locally using ``cwl-runner'.
-First you need to install the cwlref-runner package if it is missing.
-E.g.
+First you need to install the cwlref-runner package following the `instruction <https://github.com/common-workflow-language/cwltool#install>`_ if it is missing.
+E.g. on CentOS 7

 .. prompt:: bash $ auto